 LLP and Pvt ltd have many related features for running a business.
 Yet, they still differ in some ways.
-So, we’ll discuss the difference between LLP and Pvt Ltd.
+So, let us discuss the difference between LLP and Pvt Ltd.

-A Private Limited Company is a company held privately for small businesses.
-Therefore, a member's liability in a Pvt Ltd Company limits to the number of shares they own.
-Most importantly, trading of Shares of a Pvt Ltd Company publicly is restricted.
+A Private Limited Company is a preferred form of modern age businesses.
+Therefore, the member's liability in a Pvt Ltd Company is limited to the amount they invest.
 It is governed by the Companies Act of 2013.

 Here’s a comprehensive list of differences between LLP and Pvt Ltd Company.